borglab/gtsam.org/_posts/2019-09-20-robust-noise-model.md

     // Add the Point2 expression variable, an initial estimate, and the measurement noise.
     // The graph takes in factors with the robust error model.
-    // This is the only change we have in our code example. graph.addExpressionFactor(predicted, measurement, huber);
+    // NOTE: This is the only change we have in our code example. graph.addExpressionFactor(predicted, measurement, huber);
 }